ramozdev/reusable-ui/README.md

-# Papel UI
+# Papel UI (Next.js Example)

-Papel UI is a collection of re-usable React components for quick prototyping.
+Papel UI is a collection of reusable React components for quick prototyping.
 Instead of installing a dependency, you copy and paste the components into your project.

 ## Installation